Economic Growth, Cycles and Policy

 Recall that, the velocity of money is defined as:

-In the 50ies, Milton Friedman and Anna Schwartz argued that money might be neutral in the long run, but it has real effects in the short run.
+Moreover, in the 1950s, Milton Friedman and Anna Schwartz argued that money might be neutral in the long run, but it has real effects in the short run.

 They linked the previous crisis with their theories: before Friedman, most people thought the Great Depression was a failure of capitalism.
 Friedman and Schwartz proposed that it was actually a failure of the Federal Reserve because Fed didn't put money back into the system in moments of need, resulting in a strong credit crunch and deflation.